 - Add a couple of Tablespoons of cold sweetened condensed milk and the vanilla.
 Beat until it is well incorporated.

-- Add the remaining sweetened condensed milk and beat for at least two minutes.
+- Add the remaining sweetened condensed milk, a little at a time and beat for at least two minutes.

 - Spread or pipe on cake or cupcakes.
 If desired, chill to set.